S-09-G/movie_ticket_management/README.md

 Movie Ticket Management System
-This project demonstrates the development of a robust and user-friendly movie ticket management system using HTML, CSS, JavaScript, and server-side technologies like Node.js and Express.js.
+This project demonstrates the development of a robust and user-friendly movie ticket management system using python and sql

 - User Accounts: Users can register and manage their accounts, including personal information and past bookings.